CSS Specificity Calculator — Compute Any Selector's (a, b, c) Score

-Paste any CSS selector and instantly see its specificity as (a, b, c) per CSS Selectors Level 4.
+Paste any CSS selector and instantly get its specificity as (a, b, c) per CSS Selectors Level 4.
 Handles :is(), :not(), :has(),:where(), attribute selectors, pseudo-elements, and combinators correctly.
-Compare two selectors side-by-side to see which wins.
+Compare two selectors side-by-side to settle which rule wins the cascade.
+Free, no signup, 100% in your browser.

 IDs (a)